 An expert book review (about the previous edition, Agile Web Development with Rails 5.1): “The best book to get started in the Rails world.
 A comprehensive, coherent, and concise overview of the Ruby on Rails framework.
 It treats learning in a gradual way, creating an application from scratch using the latest technologies.”
 Luis Miguel Cabezas Granado, Ruby on Rails and PHP developer at Junta de Extremadura (Spain) and PHP book writer at Anaya Multimedia

-Are you just starting your journey with Ruby on Rails app & web development?
+Are you just starting your journey with Ruby on Rails app & ?
 This book is for you!
 Unlike other Rails books, it doesn't assume that you are an experienced web developer, or that you've used Ruby before.
 It covers all you need to get up and running, from installing Ruby, Rails, and SQLite to building and deploying a fully-featured web application.
 An entire chapter is devoted to learning Ruby in a fun way, using the interactive Ruby console, so you can follow along at home.

 IMPORTANT NOTE: this book covers Rails 5, which isn’t anymore the latest version of the framework.
 Nevertheless, most of the topics covered here are still applicable.
 But the choice is yours: you can buy the book now, or wait for its new edition.